-COE: A FAMILY OF CES

-For effective management, the COE has been sorted into six Computing Environments (CEs): Command Post, Mounted, Mobile/Handheld, Data Center/Cloud/Generating Force, Sensor, and Real-Time/Safety Critical/ Embedded CEs.
+"On the move I have warfighting functions communicating accurate situational awareness that is always connected to the Command Post."
+COE: A FAMILY OF CES For effective management, the COE has been sorted into six Computing Environments (CEs): Command Post, Mounted, Mobile/Handheld, Data Center/Cloud/Generating Force, Sensor, and Real-Time/Safety Critical/Embedded CEs.
 Assigned to program offices across the Army acquisition community, the CEs will interoperate with each other using control point specifications.
 CEs are not mutually exclusive but instead work together and share the standards-based infrastructure to drive operational costs down.
 The COE identifies cross-cutting capabilities used by many systems, such as geospatial visualization and secure authentication, and delivers a common software baseline used by all of the CEs.
 The CEs are also developed in versions, which are fielded as part of the incremental updates to COE.
 Together, the CEs will bring a plug-and-play experience across the force, meeting the needs of today's techsavvy Soldiers who have grown up with technology and expect intuitive devices that are interoperable whether in a command post, vehicle, aircraft or on foot.

-COMMAND POST COMPUTING ENVIRONMENT (CP CE)

-The CP CE transforms the command post by consolidating the capabilities for missions related to fires, logistics, intelligence, airspace management and maneuver into a single, intuitive environment.
-The Common Services layer is the true power within CP CE, enabling a significant reduction in unique system hardware and software by leveraging integrated maps, chat, messaging, common look and feel, data services and other services.
-Mission Command applications and core utilities are an extension of the infrastructure as common services available to all users across the various warfighting functions.

-The CP CE will enable the Army to develop and field interoperable applications through web-based technologies.
-The infrastructure behind those apps will support joint and coalition interoperability where required.
-Using any government-authorized laptop connected to the appropriate classified network, operational commanders and staff can access these apps.
+COMMAND POST COMPUTING ENVIRONMENT (CP CE) FIELDING NOW The CP CE transforms the command post by consolidating the capabilities for missions related to fires, logistics, intelligence, airspace management and maneuver into a single, intuitive environment.
+The Common Services layer is the true power within CP CE, enabling a significant reduction in unique system hardware and software by leveraging integrated maps, chat and other services.
+The CP CE will enable the Army to develop and field interoperable applications through a web-based marketplace.
+Using any government-authorized laptop connected to the appropriate classified network, operational commanders and staff can log into the marketplace, called the Ozone widget framework, to access these apps.
 CP CE gives commanders a consolidated warfighting picture on a singular workstation, enhancing their ability to make rapid adjustments according to the combat situation and act decisively to achieve their mission.
 It also lessens the logistics trail, reduces the training burden and saves taxpayer dollars.

-MOUNTED COMPUTING ENVIRONMENT (MCE)

-The MCE sets the standard for mounted mission command on-the-move to deliver Android-based warfighting apps inside Army tactical vehicles.
-MCE features a Google Earth-like interface and real-time chat rooms.
+MOUNTED COMPUTING ENVIRONMENT (MCE) FIELDING NOW The MCE sets the standard for mounted mission command on-the-move to deliver Android-based warfighting apps inside Army tactical vehicles.
+Based on the Joint Battle Command-Platform (JBC-P) system, MCE features a Google Earth-like interface and real-time chat rooms.
 With MCE, Soldiers can quickly zoom in to view precise locations, use icons to pinpoint improvised explosive devices on a map, and use instant messaging to call for medics.

-MCE will use the same infrastructure as CP CE to easily integrate communications and provide full interoperability between vehicles and command posts.
+Part of the MCE implementation is the Mounted Android Computing Environment (MACE), a secure framework that enables government and industry partners to build capabilities to the well-known Android ecosystem.
+This makes the apps easier for Soldiers to use and for developers to build.
+Applications only need to be developed once, and then will work seamlessly across handhelds, radios, tactical vehicles and the command post.
 MCE is delivered on next generation tactical computers called the Mounted Family of Computer Systems (MFoCS), which collapses multiple mission command functions onto one screen to save space inside Army vehicles.
 MFoCS provides Soldiers with a range of computing options from a full vehicle-mounted workstation to a removable tactical tablet.

-MOBILE/HANDHELD COMPUTING ENVIRONMENT (M/HH CE)